Should I Register My Copyright?

 As noted in the Copy(right)s: The Basics section, registering for copyright is not necessary in order to have copyright protection over your works - copyright is immediate for original works in a fixed, tangible form.
-There are, however, some benefits to formally registering for copyright, and these should be taken into consideration when deciding whether or not to formally register your copyright.
+There are, however, some benefits to formally registering your copyright, and these should be taken into consideration when deciding whether or not to register your work with the U.S. Copyright Office.

 For more information on the benefits of registering for copyright, see the "Copyright Registration" section (p.5) of Circular 1, Copyright Basics.